 All investments carry risk.
 An index fund, like anything else, can potentially lose value over time.

-The main reason is that they are greatly diversified, distributing risk throughout many securities.
-Risk is also lowered by reducing an individual’s responsibility in managing the funds.
-Investors can simply buy and hold for years or even decades.
+That being said, most mainstream index funds are generally considered a conservative way to invest in equities (although there are lesser-known index funds that are thought to carry greater risk).
+This is largely due to the fact that index funds are greatly diversified, distributing risk throughout many securities.
+Risk is also lowered by reducing an individual’s responsibility in managing the funds — investors can simply buy and hold for years, or even decades.

 How Does an Index Fund Work?